Project-OpenBytes/portex/docs/source/schema/complex_types/array.rst

       -  JSON string
       -  True
       -  `-`
-      -  Represent the type of the items in the array.
+      -  Represent the type of items in the array.

    -  -  ``items.<type-param>``
       -  `-`
       -  False
       -  `-`
-      -  Represent the type parameter of the items in the array.
+      -  Represent the type parameter of items in the array.

 **Examples**: